 The organizers of the Olympics introduced Greco-Roman wrestling, a style they believed to be an exact carryover from the wrestling styles used in ancient times.

-In 1904, the Olympic Games added the second wrestling event and called it "freestyle" to the Greco-Roman event, which allowed the wrestlers to use their legs for pushing, lifting and tripping, and they could also hold their opponents above or below the waist.
+In 1904, the Olympic Games added the second wrestling event, called freestyle wrestling, to the Greco-Roman event, which allowed the wrestlers to use their legs for pushing, lifting and tripping, and they could also hold their opponents above or below the waist.

-- The best all-time performing wrestlers at the Olympic Games are Russian Alexander Karelin and Artur Taymazov from Uzbekistan, each with three gold medals and one silver.
+- The best all-time performing wrestlers at the Olympic Games is Japan's Kaori Icho and cuba's Mijaín López, each with four gold medals.
 See more on the Greatest Olympic Wrestlers.

 - A wrestling bout in 1912 between Estonia's Martin Klein and Finland's Alfred Asikainen lasted 11 hours and 40 minutes before Klein finally won.
-Klein was so exhasuted he could not compete in the final so the gold medal went to Swede Claes Johanson by default.
+Klein was so exhausted he could not compete in the final so the gold medal went to Swede Claes Johanson by default.
 At the same Olympics, Sweden's Anders Ahlgren fought Finland's Ivor Böhling in the final of the light heavyweight class.
 The pair wrestled for nine hours without a winner and the officials declared the match a tie.
 Neither of the two was awarded a gold medal, both receiving silver instead.